JulianGriffin11/R_Projects/Project 2 - District Dynamics/README.md

 high_leverage <- mean(hat_values > (2 * length(coef(linear_model)) / nrow(clean_data_refit)))
 cat("High-leverage observations:", high_leverage * 100, "%\n")
 ```
-#### Analysis:
+#### Highlighted Analysis:
 - Leverage points account for about 2% of our data.
-- Although, none of these data points negatively affect our model.
+- Nevertheless, none of these data points negatively affect our model.

 ### **5. ⚖️ Key Findings**
 - The model explains **21% of the variability** in price per square foot.
 - Significant predictors: **log(Lotsize)**, **Sale_date**, **Year_Built**, **Bdrms**.
 - Multicollinearity was **not significant**.
+- No **outliers** significantly affected our model fit.

 ---